 Being approachable allows your guest the opportunity to talk to you about it.

-Always make eye contact and smile at all your guests and you will be surprised at the outcome.
-Making every guest feel like they are important, that you care and are genuinely interested in them and you will be rewarded.
+Always make eye contact and smile at all your guests and be surprised at the outcome.
+Making every guest feel like they are important, that you care and are genuinely interested in them and be rewarded.